-During the past year of the 2019-2023 Consolidated Plan, the City managed approximately \$772,735 from FY2019 in addition to funding still awaiting to be drawn down from previous years' awards.
+During the past two years of the 2019-2023 Consolidated Plan, the City managed approximately \$2,218,205 from FY2020 through both the regular CDBG award and the CARES Act awards in addition to funding still awaiting to be drawn down from previous years' awards.
 These CDBG dollars were utilized to develop and improve affordable housing, address vital infrastructure needs, provide approximately 15% of each annual allocation for public service programs targeted to youth and at-risk individuals, and supported economic development programs working with our partner agencies.